Why are cats eating grass? Is it good for them? Is it bad for them? Why are they munching on it?

 However, even indoor cats may feel the urge to eat grass.

-It does not serve as food but it does play the role of an additional supplement to a cat’s meal.
+Grass does not serve as primary food but it does play the role of an additional supplement to a cat’s meal.

-Outdoor cats will eat grass on more frequent occasions than an indoor cat as they swallow various types of prey such as mice, which come with tons of harmful things – claws, hair, bones, and so on.
+Outdoor cats will eat grass on more frequent occasions than indoor cats as they swallow various types of prey such as mice, which come with tons of harmful things – claws, hair, bones, and so on.

-They get built up in the stomach and if the cat doesn’t puke them they may cause severe damage to the kitty’s insides such as raptured organs or blocked intestines.
+They get built up in the stomach and if the cat doesn’t puke them they may cause severe damage to the kitty’s insides such as ruptured organs or blocked intestines.